 3. Your partner needs to understand

 Now is a great time to talk about why you did what you did.
-If you were dissatisfied with your partner, felt inadequate or happy in the relationship, now is the time to talk to your partner about them.
-But your partner needs to know that unnecessary show of anger or resentment towards you won’t help the healing.
+If you were dissatisfied with your partner, felt inadequate or unhappy in the relationship, now is the time to talk to your partner about these issues.
+But your partner needs to know that unnecessary show of anger or resentment toward you won’t help the healing.
 Talking to a couples therapist might be a good way to start.

 4. Talk about the person

 You should talk about the person you were having an emotional affair with.
 As guilty as that would make you feel and as angry as it might make your partner feel, this is crucial.
 What are the things that drew you to this person for an emotional affair – was it his empathetic nature, was it their good looks, or the fact that they were a good listener?

 Sort them out.
 Spell them out for your partner.
 These were the inadequacies or the gaps in your relationship.
 As painful as it might be to bring them up, it is essential to talk about it and understand where your relationship was lacking.

 Initially, you might feel that the relationship is doomed but all relationships go through roadblocks.
 You must not lose heart along the way.
 It’s possible to forge an even stronger relationship after an affair.
 Do keep in mind an episode of emotional infidelity can happen anytime but how you deal with it is up to you.